 Why Choose Jacoby & Meyers?

 - We have more than 50 years of experience handling automobile accident cases in Bakersfield and throughout California.
-Our attorneys have in-depth knowledge of this practice area, and have secured billions of dollars on behalf of our clients.
+Our Experienced Bakersfield injury attorneys have in-depth knowledge of this practice area, and have secured billions of dollars on behalf of our clients.

 - We know how to get real results.
 Our past auto accident case results include $19 million for a rideshare passenger vs. auto case, $17.5 million for a bicycle vs. truck case and $11.9 million for a wrongful death truck accident case.